The exact strength of generic absoluteness for the universally Baire sets: -validated iterations

 \section{$Z$-validated iterations}

 We continue by assuming $T$.
-Let $(S, S_0, \nu_0,\vec{Y}, \vec{A})$ again witness that $T$ is true and let $\mu, g, \mathcal{H}$ etc. be defined as in the previous section.
+Let $(S, S_0, \nu_0,\vec{Y}, \vec{A})$ again witness that $T$ is true and let $\mu, g, \mathcal{H}$ etc. be defined as in \rsec{sec:uBstacks}.
 The goal of this section is to introduce some concepts to be used in the $K^c$ construction of the next section.
 The main new concept here is the concept of $Z$-validated iterations which are the kind of iterations that will appear in the $K^c$ construction of the next section.

 The following definition is important for this paper.
 It introduces the hulls that we will use to $Z$-validate mice, iterations, etc. It goes back to Steel's \cite{PFA}.